digineo/texd/docs/reference-store.md

 $ texd --reference-store=dir://./refs --retention-policy=purge
 ```

-To configure the access list (`--retention-policy=access`), you can adopt the quota to your needs:
+To configure the access list (`--retention-policy=access`), you can adjust the quota to your needs:

 ```
 $ texd --reference-store=dir://./refs \